Saurabh021298/naya/Documents And Architecture/WordDocs/README.md

 - Go in configuration file change all the configuration for salesforce Auth.
 - Auth url is same as mentioned but write your salesforce instance and write correct Version.
 - Paste your username, password, ClientID and client secrete.
 Get client id and client secrete from Your salesforce connected app which we have done in First Step.
-- Below the salesforce configuration there is a get request pulling the salesforce data.
-- By this you can get all the data of mentioned salesforce Objects.
-- You just need to type objects name in the "SOBJECTS" key to pull the data.

 **database configuration details:**